 - ¼ cup raisins (optional)

-Lightly spray the ceramic bowl of a slow cooker (crock pot) with cooking spray.
+Lightly spray the ceramic bowl of a slow cooker (crock pot) with cooking spray or a thin coat of vegetable oil.

 In a medium bowl, mix the apple, sweetener, and cinnamon.